Most brand health trackers are corporate astrology.

 Cost: $0.

 Google Trends is great for "Fame," but it has a flaw: it struggles with smaller volumes.
-If you are a B2B SaaS startup tracking lead velocity rate for SaaS, Google Trends might say "Insufficient Data."
+If you're a B2B SaaS startup tracking lead velocity rate for SaaS, Google Trends might say "Insufficient Data."

 Enter Google Search Console (GSC).
 This is where the real gold is buried.
-Think of it as your organic search visibility tool with microscopic precision.
+Your organic search visibility tool with microscopic precision.

 The Protocol: